Summary of the Confiscation Act of 1861

 In simple terms, the law declared fugitive slaves used in aiding, abetting, or promoting war against the United States to be contraband and, therefore, subject to seizure by the federal government.
 In addition, the legislation stripped the proprietors of such slaves of their rights to ownership.

 The Confiscation Act of 1861 was a significant first step toward universal emancipation, but it was extremely limited in scope and had several shortcomings.
 The act affected only slaves captured by federal forces or who escaped behind Union lines.
 Of that group, it considered only slaves whose labor directly aided or abetted the Confederate war effort to be contrabands.

 Other officers ignored the law because they were not sympathetic to emancipation, or because they did not welcome the added burden of caring for hordes of contrabands while trying to wage war.

-The final and perhaps greatest shortcoming of the legislation was that it left the status of the contrabands in limbo.
+The final and perhaps greatest shortcoming of the legislation was that it left the legal status of the contraband slaves in limbo.
 The act divested the slave owners of their property, but it stopped short of explicit emancipation.

 It would take a succession of further legislation, executive orders, and constitutional amendments during the next few years to emancipate and legally cement the rights of all former slaves in the United States.

 Significance of the Confiscation Act of 1861

 The Confiscation Act of 1861 was an important step in the emancipation of enslaved people in the United States of America.
 Although it did not provide complete freedom to escaped or captured slaves, it did, under certain circumstances, release them from their owners.